alpaka-group/alpaka3/docs/source/basic/install.rst

 .. warning::

   If an api is selected in the source code that is not activated during CMake configuration time, a compiler error occurs.

-**Installing alpaka**

-Since alpaka is a header only library compilation is not needed before installation.
-Installing with CMake is currently not supported but will be provided soon.